orbeon/orbeon-forms-doc/XForms ~ Validation.md

 - that the value must be of the given datatype
 - that the value must satisfy constraints expressed in XPath

+*LIMITATION: As of Orbeon Forms 4.9, only the first `type` and the first `required` attributes associated with an `xf:bind` element are taken into account.
+On the other hand, all `constraint` attributes are handled.*

 ### Multiple alerts

 [SINCE: Orbeon Forms 4.3]